nesun3/table-based-ui-sap-cloud-integration/docs/README.md

-This integration package contains integration flows that generate an HTML page as a response, offering comprehensive insights into SAP Cloud Integration's Monitor Message Processing logs and all Integration Artifacts/Contents in the sub-account in a table-based format.
+This integration package [Table-Based UI for SAP Cloud Integration](https://github.com/nesun3/table-based-ui-sap-cloud-integration/blob/main/build/Table-Based%20UI%20for%20SAP%20Cloud%20Integration.zip) contains integration flows that generate an HTML page as a response, offering comprehensive insights into SAP Cloud Integration's Monitor Message Processing logs and all Integration Artifacts/Contents in the sub-account in a table-based format.

-**Note:** To preview the HTML page, you will require a REST API client such as [Insomnia](https://insomnia.rest/), [Postman](https://www.postman.com/), etc.

 **Key Features:**

 - Provide detailed insights not only about SAP Cloud Integration’s Monitor Message Processing but also about all Integration Artifacts/Contents in the tenant in a table-based format.
 - Enhanced Filtering and Search Capabilities.
 - Sorting and seamlessly exporting your monitoring data as CSV, Excel, PDF, or copying it to the clipboard.
+>**Note:** To preview the HTML page, you will require a REST API client such as [Insomnia](https://insomnia.rest/), [Postman](https://www.postman.com/), etc.

 | Integration Flow Name    | Descriptions                                                                                                                                                                                                                                                                                      |
 |--------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|